 On crossing the Friendship Bridge into Nepal however, this all changed.
 The Nepalise passport control point was a 2km walk from the bridge.
 It took the form of a roadside hut and was, to say the least, antiquated in terms of its technology and lacked any basic customer service information.

-After a wait of around an hour, and several discussions with other travellers, I eventually managed to get a Nepalise visa appended to my passport.
+After a wait of around an hour, and several discussions with other travellers, I eventually managed to get a Nepalese visa appended to my passport.

 This though was only the beginning of the differences, compared to neighbouring Tibet.